sigasi/sigasi_insights/content/manual/editor.md

 ## Opening project files

-The default way to open files in the VHDL and SystemVerilog editor, is to double click the files in the [Project Explorer][views#explorer].
+The default way to open files in the VHDL and SystemVerilog editor, is to double click the files in the [Project Explorer](/manual/views#project-explorer-view).
 But there are more methods to open files in your projects.

 ### Open Resource